SeaQL/seaql.github.io/Blog/blog/2024-01-23-whats-new-in-seaorm-0.12.x.md

 ## Release planning

 In the [announcement blog post](https://www.sea-ql.org/blog/2023-08-12-announcing-seaorm-0.12/) of SeaORM 0.12, we stated we want to reduce the frequency of breaking releases while maintaining the pace for feature updates and enhancements.
-I am glad to say that we've accomplished that!
+I am glad to say we've accomplished that!

 There are still a few breaking changes planned for the next major release.
 After some [discussions](https://github.com/SeaQL/sea-orm/discussions/2031) and consideration, we decided that the next major release will be a release candidate for 1.0!